CosmosDB/labs/dotnet/labs/03-querying_in_azure_cosmosdb.md

 WHERE food.foodGroup = "Snacks" and food.id = "19015"
 ```

-6. You will see that the query returned the single document matching the id for "19015" in the "Snacks" foodGroup.
+6. You will see that the query returned the single document where id is "19015" and the foodGroup is "Snacks".
-7. Explore the schema of this document as it is representative of the items within the **FoodCollection** container that we will be working with for the remainder of this section.
+7. Explore the structure of this item as it is representative of the items within the **FoodCollection** container that we will be working with for the remainder of this section.

 ## Dot and quoted property projection accessors

-You can choose which properties of the document to project into the result using the dot notation Node1.Node2.Node3…..Nodex.
-If you just wanted to return only the item's id you could run the query below:
+You can choose which properties of the document to project into the result using the dot notation.
+If you wanted to return only the item's id you could run the query below:
 by clicking the **New SQL Query**.
 Paste the following SQL query and selecting **Execute Query**.

 ```sql